LibraryOfCongress/api.congress.gov/python/README.md

 ## Requirements

-This client with tested with Python 3.8 so should work with that version and above.
+This client with developed and tested with Python 3.8 so should work with that version and above.

 This example client requires the `requests` package, and optionally the `keyring` package.